 Your grade in the course will depend on the amount of work you wish to complete and will be largely determined by the depth you are willing to engage the material.
-WWU has established the credit load policy in which each hour in a course requires at least 2 additional hours of study.
+WWU has established the credit load policy in which each hour in a course requires at least 2 additional hours of study (see the Academic Policies in WWU Catalog).
 Prepare to maintain a good, reliable work ethic to earn your desired grade.
 Prioritizing your life and managing your time is your sole responsibility.
 I am here to support your learning if you are here to learn and maintain a positive attitude toward learning.
 Resisting the temptation to procrastinate and attention to details are key to success in this course.